Duality for commutative group stacks: Introduction

-{\bf Acknowledgments.} I warmly thank Michel Raynaud for Lemma~\ref{devissage_raynaud}, and Laurent Moret-Bailly who first gave me the idea of introducing the map $x\mapsto x^*$.
+{\bf Acknowledgments.} I warmly thank Michel Raynaud for Proposition~\ref{devissage_raynaud}, and Laurent Moret-Bailly who first gave me the idea of introducing the map $x\mapsto x^*$.
 I am also grateful to Jean Gillibert, Bertrand Toën, and Olivier Wittenberg for helpful conversations or comments.
 The content of section~\ref{section_CS} started out as joint work with Niels Borne and Angelo Vistoli, whom I thank heartily.
+I thank the anonymous referees for their very careful reading of the paper and their numerous comments and corrections that greatly clarified the exposition.
 The author was partially supported by ANR Arivaf (ANR-10-JCJC 0107).